Bar Kokhba, leader of the insurrection,

 to worship God inside the Holy City

-they have to kill his creatures by the score.
+they have to slay his creatures by the score.

 An absent king, Richard the Lionhearted